 Name Audit & Supervisory Committee Member Independent Director Supplemental Explanation of Conforming Items Reason for Appointment Hitoshi Tada • Mr. Tada has served as a representative and officer mainly at financial institutions.
 He has abundant experience and insight in corporate management practices.
 We have elected him as an Outside Director because we believe that he will utilize his qualifications to strengthen Ceres's management supervision abilities.
 In addition, because he has no special relationship with Ceres and has no conflicts of interest with our management, it has been concluded that he has a high degree of independence and we have designated him as an independent director who is not likely to cause conflicts of interest with general shareholders.
+Shoko Sato • Ms. Sato has been appointed as an outside director based on our assessment that his extensive experience and deep expertise in the fields of technical public relations and Developer Relations can contribute to our management.
+We believe she will effectively oversee our operations to support the company's sustainable growth and enhance its corporate value over the medium to long term.
+Furthermore, Ms. Sato has no special relationship with the company and no conflicts of interest with our management team.
+As a result, she is considered highly independent and has been designated as an independent officer with no risk of conflicts of interest with general shareholders.
 Yoshindo Takahashi • • Mr. Takahashi is an advisor at Executive Partners Inc., which provides management consulting services to Ceres.
 Still, we have determined that there is no problem in designating him as an independent director since he is not the consultant in charge of Ceres, and the transaction amount is insignificant, so he does not fall under the category of our major business partners.
 Mr. Takahashi is appointed as an Outside Director (Audit & Supervisory Committee Member) based on our judgment that he can objectively supervise the relevance of management based on his experience and broad insight, mainly at financial institutions, and utilize his qualifications to strengthen Ceres's auditing abilities.
 In addition, since he has no conflicts of interest with our Management, it has been judged that he has a high degree of independence and we have designated him as our independent director who is not likely to cause conflicts of interest with general shareholders.
 Masataka Uesugi • • Mr. Uesugi is appointed as an Outside Director (Audit & Supervisory Committee Member) based on our judgment that he can objectively supervise the relevance of management based on his experience and broad insight, mainly at financial institutions, and utilize his qualifications to strengthen Ceres's auditing abilities.
 In addition, he has established a law firm, but it has no special relationship with Ceres and has no conflicts of interest with its management, so it has been judged that he has a high degree of independence and we have designated him as our independent director who is not likely to cause conflicts of interest with general shareholders.